-- 1. A copy of the Conference job listing that includes the ad for your current job opening. - 2.
-Blank application for employment. - 3.
-Resume/Application "red flags" for resume/application review guidelines. - 4.
+- 1. A copy of the Conference job listing that includes the ad for your current job opening (if applicable). - 2.
+Blank Application for Employment to be used by all applicants. - 3.
+Resume/Application "Red Flags" for resume/application review guidelines. - 4.
 Employment Inquiry guidelines for appropriate interview questions. - 5.
-Employment Interview Analysis, for help with assessing/comparing interview results. - 6.
-Employment Reference Forms for reference checking. - 7.
+Employment Reference Forms for reference checking. - 6.
 Applicant Screening Form to be completed and attached to each application.

-In addition we are requesting a job description for each position posted.
+In addition we are requesting a job description for each position at your site (excluding Pastors).
 This office will review each job description for the physical, specific skills, and educational requirements specific to the position.
-This office will work with you and your staff to create or update existing job descriptions.
+The Human Resources Department will work with you and your staff to create or update existing job descriptions.

-The packet with the applications with the attached Applicant Screening Forms, completed employment reference forms, and job description must be returned to the HR Department and will be kept as legal record of the recruitment process.
+The packet you will create using the completed applications with the attached Applicant Screening Forms, completed employment reference forms, and job description must be returned to the Human Resources Department after you have selected your new hire and will be kept as legal record of the recruitment process.

 Thank you for your cooperation in this important matter.
-Please feel free to contact the Human Resources Department at (951) 509-2352 for questions and information.
+Please feel free to contact the Human Resources Department at (951) 509-2351 for questions and information about job postings and recruitment.

-Remember the Human Resources Department is here to serve in all recruitment and employment needs.
+Remember, the Human Resources Department is here to serve in all recruitment and employment needs.